rillig/pkglint/codewalk.md

 		"ERROR: ~/sysutils/checkperms/distinfo:6: SHA1 hash of patches/patch-checkperms.c differs "+
-			"(distinfo has asdfasdf, patch file has bcfb79696cb6bf4d2222a6d78a530e11bf1c0cea).", "WARN: ~/sysutils/checkperms/patches/patch-checkperms.c:12: Premature end of patch hunk "+ "(expected 1 lines to be deleted and 0 lines to be added).", "3 errors, 2 warnings and 1 note found.", t.Shquote("(Run \"pkglint -e -Wall -Call %s\" to show explanations.)", "sysutils/checkperms"), t.Shquote("(Run \"pkglint -fs -Wall -Call %s\" to show what can be fixed automatically.)", "sysutils/checkperms"),
+			"(distinfo has asdfasdf, patch file has bcfb79696cb6bf4d2222a6d78a530e11bf1c0cea).", "WARN: ~/sysutils/checkperms/patches/patch-checkperms.c:12: Premature end of patch hunk "+ "(expected 1 line to be deleted and 0 lines to be added).", "3 errors, 2 warnings and 1 note found.", t.Shquote("(Run \"pkglint -e -Wall -Call %s\" to show explanations.)", "sysutils/checkperms"), t.Shquote("(Run \"pkglint -fs -Wall -Call %s\" to show what can be fixed automatically.)", "sysutils/checkperms"),